stanislav-tsaplev/super_expressive/README.md

 [=] **`.between_lazy(x: int, y: int)`**
 - `.betweenLazy(x: int, y: int)`

-Assert that the proceeding element will be matched somewhere between `x` and `y` times, but as few times as possible.
+Asserts that the proceeding element will be matched somewhere between `x` and `y` times, but as few times as possible.

+Both `x` and `y` parameters must be non-negative integers.
+The `x` parameter must be less than `y` parameter.
+The application of the method must not conflict with previously applied quantifiers.
+Raises `RegexError` otherwise.

 **Example:**
 ```py